 The Downside of Getting Rid of EB Per-Country Quotas

-But what will be the impact on our immigration system, our economy and the health care of Americans if we simply eliminate per-country quotas without doing more?
+What would be the impact on our immigration system, our economy and the health care of Americans if we simply eliminate per-country quotas without doing more?

 A good example is the EB-2 category for advance degreed professionals.
 The number of persons permitted to get green cards under this category is 40,000 per year.
 This number includes the professional, his/her spouse and their children.